Fahim Fazli

-Fahim Fazli (Pashto, فهیم فاضلی; born May 30, 1966) is an Afghan American film actor, motivational speaker and author.
+Fahim Fazli (Pashto, فهیم فاضلی; born May 30, 1966) is an Afghan American actor and author.

-Fazli is the most successful Afghan-born American actor in Hollywood due to the popularity of the Hollywood films he has starred in since 1999.

 Biography

 Fazli was born into a Pashtun family in Kabul, Afghanistan.
-He left Afghanistan and settled in California, United States in the 1980’s due to the Soviet-Afghan War.
+He left Afghanistan and settled in California, United States in the 1980s due to the Soviet-Afghan War.

 He returned to Afghanistan as an interpreter and as a cultural advisor during tours with the U.S. Marines in 2009 and 2010.
 After returning, he wrote a memoir, Fahim Speaks that was released in early 2012.